C4T-BuT-S4D/neo/README.md

 ## Why

-Usually during large CTFs, where the regular laptop can't run the exploits on all participants, teams start some cloud servers to run these exploits on, but the administration and access management can be a pain and wastes time. **Neo** can solve this problem by doing 2 things:
+Usually during large CTFs, where the regular laptop can't run the exploits on all participants, teams rent cloud servers to run the exploits.
+However, uploading, managing and monitoring the exploits on a remote machine can be a pain and wastes time. **Neo** helps in two primary ways:

-1. Every player can start an instance of Neo client and attack a proportional part of the whole team pool automatically.
+1. Every player can start an instance of **Neo client** and attack a proportional part of the whole team pool automatically.

-2. Exploit writers don't copy the newly-created exploits to the exploit server, or manage the distribution by hand, but rather submit them to the **Neo server** using the same client, and the server does all the work, running the exploit on available clients.
+2. Exploit writers don't upload the newly-created exploits to the exploit server, neither do they manage the distribution by hand, but rather submit them to the **Neo server** using the same client, and the server does all the work, distributing the exploit among the available clients.

 ## Usage